pbrotoisworo/tweet2map/README.md

 # **Changelog:**

+0.7 (September 22, 2018)
+- Fixed some bugs with the location parsing
+- Added more words to the `location_string_clean()` function
+- Added more locations to the database

 0.6 (September 15, 2018)
 - Created the `tweetParse` class to streamline parts of the code in `Tweet2Map.py`
 - Some small bug fixes to take into account MMDA alerts for rallyists.